etcd-io/website/content/en/docs/v3.6/upgrades/upgrade_3_6.md

 If this cluster has been in use since etcd v2, there are some additional requirements.

 First, if you are upgrading stepwise from etcd v2 to etcd v3.6, you need to take care that the database is initialized with v3 data.
-See the [v2 data upgrade issue](https://github.com/etcd-io/etcd/issues/9480) for more details.
+See the [v2 data upgrade issue](https://github.com/etcd-io/etcd/issues/9480) and [etcd v2 to v3 migration guide](https://etcd.io/docs/v3.6/tutorials/how-to-migrate/) for more details.

 If the cluster is serving a v2 data set larger than 50MB, each newly upgraded member may take up to two minutes to catch up with the existing cluster.
 Check the size of a recent snapshot to estimate the total data size.
 In other words, it is safest to wait for 2 minutes between upgrading each member.